Frequently Asked Questions

 Here are some of the most frequently asked questions that we receive.
 If you still can’t find the answer that you’re looking for, contact us.
 We’d be happy to help.

-This meets the Canadian Revenue Agency’s standard and reflects a level of effectiveness and excellence that our donors have come to trust and expect.
+This meets the Canadian Revenue Agency’s standard and reflects a level of effectiveness and excellence that United Way donors and supporters trust and expect.

-Last year, we invested $3.9 million to respond to growing needs in community and 13,979 individuals benefitted from the programs we fund.
+Last year, we invested $4.1 million to respond to growing needs in community and 16,569 individuals benefitted from the community fund programs we fund.
 Everyone on our staff team played a vital role in making that impact happen.
 From fundraising and data security, to managing funds and evaluating impact, to building partnerships with the community, and following best practices in governance.

 We are a donor-funded organization.
 Most of our donations come from individual people or families like you, and from companies that partner with us so they can have a local, social impact.

-For cash, cheque, and credit card donations, the fee is 4% of your total gift.
-For payroll deductions, the fee is 8% of your total gift.
+For cash, cheque, credit card donations, or payroll deductions, the fee is 10% of your total gift.
 These fees help cover the costs associated with this service.

 We provide designated donor dollars to other registered charities three times a year: in March or April, June and December.
 The exact timing of your specific gift arriving at the charity varies depending on the way you give and the time of year you give.
 In a typical situation, if you donate by credit card, cash, or cheque, your donation will be forwarded to the designated charity by following April.
 If you made your donation through a workplace campaign payroll deduction, your donation will be sent to the designated charity by the end of following December.